Factory Production

 - A linear programming model that determines optimal production quantities per product

-- Demand upper bounds on each product
+- Demand upper bounds on each product (whose marginals surface as reduced costs)

 What’s included